PointSource/angularjs-styleguide-public/README.md

 - **UnSafe from Minification**: Avoid using the shortcut syntax of declaring dependencies without using a minification-safe approach.

-*Why?*: The parameters to the component (e.g. controller, factory, etc) will be converted to mangled variables.
+*Why?*: The parameters to the component (e.g. controller, service, etc) will be converted to mangled variables.
 For example, `common` and `dataservice` may become `a` or `b` and not be found by AngularJS.

 ```javascript
 /* avoid - not minification-safe*/